Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - NEW FEATURE (Alban): Custom mouse cursors.
 - NEW FEATURE (Patrick): A feature to move the area
 - NEW FEATURE (Sergio): The italian language is integrated.
+- NEW FEATURE (Patrick & Alban): Add new parts in the part library (new road + 48x48 green baseplate)
 - BUGFIX (Patrick): The text is unreadable in the text edit box if you choose a small font size.
 - BUGFIX (Patrick): If you save a file with a text containing a cariage return when you reload the file and edit it, the return is lost in the edit box.
 - BUGFIX (Alban): The export area could be truncated in the exported image for large layout + add a 32 studs margin